moson-mo/mnserver/README.md

 # mnserver - REST API service providing Manjaro Linux announcements

-A small http server which delivers Manjaro announcements for the systray application (see mntray repo).
+A small http server which delivers Manjaro announcements for the systray application (see matray repo).
 It parses the Manjaro Linux announcements RSS feed in a regular interval.
 Clients can grab news articles from the server via http post request.

 ## Installation